-A number of international instruments relating to mutual legal assistance have been extended to the Bailiwick, such as the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds of Crime and the United Nations Convention against Corruption.
+In addition, a number of international instruments relating to mutual legal assistance have been extended to the Bailiwick, such as the Council of Europe Convention on Mutual Legal Assistance in Criminal Matters, the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds of Crime and the United Nations Convention against Corruption.
 Where a request for mutual legal assistance is made under one of these instruments, HM Procureur will comply with any obligations imposed under that instrument that are relevant to the request in question (for example, the obligations under the United Nations Convention against Corruption in respect of the return of assets to the requesting jurisdiction).

 A Handbook setting out further information on the provision of mutual legal assistance is currently under preparation.
 In the meantime, an earlier version is available here MLA Handbook [221kb]but please note that some of the contact points in this document have been changed and the following contact points for assistance should be used:

 Tel: 00 44 (0)1481 714081, Fax: 00 44 (0)1481 710466

 If you have a question relating to the legislation concerning mutual assistance matters in the Bailiwick of Guernsey, queries should be directed to the office of: